 Sometimes we know exactly what got us to this point, like a night of crying, and other times, we’re left scratching our heads.
 According to Philadelphia-based optometrist Tamara Hill-Barnett, OD, there are a few common causes of puffy eyes, including smoking, allergies, sleep deprivation, and aging.
 “The skin around our eyes is very thin, and as we age, the tissue matrix called collagen begins to weaken,” she explains.
 “This weakening creates pockets, allowing fat and water to rest in your upper and lower eyelids.”
 Other culprits include an eye infection, a diet high in salt (which makes the body retain water), or a few too many cocktails.

 Get on the right path by avoiding those triggers, and learn these expert-approved quick fixes so you can de-puff your eyes quickly.
-You’ll also want the best under-eye concealers on hand, including this Maybelline concealer with near-perfect reviews, and these makeup tips to make you look bright-eyed and gorgeous every day, no matter what beauty challenges you’re facing.
+You’ll also want the best under-eye concealers on hand, or under-eye patches, including this Maybelline concealer with near-perfect reviews, and these makeup tips to make you look bright-eyed and gorgeous every day, no matter what beauty challenges you’re facing.

 Home remedies to get rid of puffy eyes